 Introduction

 Semantic property are assumed to be, entirely or in part, the building blocks of semantic representation – the knowledge we have of the world- by a variety of theories (e.g., Collins & Quillian, 1969; Jackendoff, 1990, 2002; Minsky, 1975; Norman & Rumelhart, 1975; Saffran & Sholl, 1999; Smith & Medin, 1981) and computational models (e.g., Caramazza & Shelton, 1998; Farah & McClelland, 1991; Humphreys & Forde, 2001).
-Within this perspective, the concept meaning is conceived as a distributed pattern of semantic properties, which convey multiple types of information (e.g., Cree & McRae, 2003; Plaut, 2002; Rogers et al., 2004).
+Within this perspective, the meaning of a concept is conceived as a distributed pattern of semantic properties, which convey multiple types of information (e.g., Cree & McRae, 2003; Plaut, 2002; Rogers et al., 2004).
 For example, the concept horse can be described by encyclopaedic (<is a mammal>), visual (<is furry>, <has legs>, <has a tail>, <has a mane>), functional (<used for racing>) and motor (<gallops>) information.
 Given the relevance of semantic properties in shaping theories of semantic representation, researchers have recognized the value of collecting semantic property production norms.
 Typically, in the property generation task, participants are presented with a set of concepts and are asked to list the properties they think are characteristic for each concept meaning.
 Generally, in this task, the concepts are called cues, and the responses to the cue are called features.

 This method has a long history of use by researchers wishing to gain insight into semantic representations of concrete concepts and categories (e.g., Rosch & Mervis1975;Hampton, 1979; McRae et al., 2005; Smith, Shoben & Rips, 1974), and more recently, events and abstract concepts (e.g., Lebani, Bondielli & Lenci, 2015; Wiemer-Hastings & Xu, 2005; Vinson &Vigliocco, 2008).